Related Content

 Of course I knew how to take a metro, ride the subway, travel on the Underground, I hail from the city that come up with the idea in the first place, this was not supposed to be a problem.

-I was learning a lesson that would serve me well over my 68 days of European train travel in 2017 to 2019*, namely never assume that you’ll instinctively just know how to get from A to B.
+I was learning a lesson that would serve me well over my 68 days of European train travel researching what I and you need to know for ShowMeTheJourney to be a success - namely never assume that you’ll instinctively just know how to get from A to B.

 I’d worked out that I needed to take a Metro train on line 16 or 19, so figured that all I had to was head in their direction, after all I'd successfully found the 6 and the C in New York and even gone straight to the Ginza and Nambuko lines in Tokyo.